 A: The closer you are to obstructions, the more turbulent the air is.
 Air will bounce off things in close proximity and cause turbulent air movement that will affect an industrial fan’s performance.
-When possible, keep blade tips at least two fan blade lengths from walls or other solid obstructions.
+When possible, keep blade tips at least one fan diameter from walls or solid obstructions.

 Q: What do you need to be aware of when placing HVLS fans in buildings protected by sprinklers?

-The new application information is listed in Chapter 11 (11.1.7) which covers Design Approaches and Chapter 12 (12.1.4) which covers General Requirements for Storage.
-The text is identical in both chapters and is written below for your convenience:
+The new application information is listed in Chapter 11 (11.1.7) which covers Design Approaches and Chapter 12 (12.1.4) covers General Requirements for Storage.
+The text is identical in both chapters and is written below for your convenience.

 High Volume Low Speed (HVLS) Fans.
 The installation of HVLS fans in buildings equipped with sprinklers, including ESFR sprinklers, shall comply with the following:

-- The vertical clearance from the HVLS fan to sprinkler deflector shall be a minimum of 3′ (0.9m).
+- The vertical clearance from the HVLS fan to sprinkler deflector shall be a minimum of 3 ft.
+(0.9 m)

-All Rite-Hite HVLS fans have the ability to receive a low voltage stop command from the alarm system, which addresses #4 above.
-Please consult Rite-Hite Fan Applications with any specific questions.
+All Rite-Hite HVLS Fans have the ability to receive a low voltage stop command from the alarm system, which addresses issue #4 above.
+Please consult Rite-Hite Fan Applications with any specific questions on this issue.

 Q: What planned maintenance is required?

 A: Minimal planned maintenance is required.
 Please see the Owner’s Manual.